GaryChenMesser/networkx_practice/README.md

 complexity_20170728.py

 This program computes the number of spanning trees of a graph, which is also called complexity based on Kirchhoff's Matrix-tree Theorem.

+simplegraph_20170729.py

+This program shows a simple example to detect whether a graph is simple.